GauravJain98/gauravjain98.github.io/_posts/2020-07-24-what-is-ci-cd-simple-set-up.md

 <i>Having some idea of docker images would be helpful</i>

-# Why do we need CI/CD?
+# Why do we need a CI/CD?

 <a target="_blank" href="https://codefresh.io/continuous-deployment/engineers-struggle-with-ci-cd-automation-to-deploy-more-often/"><img style="display: block; margin-left: auto; margin-right: auto; width: 80%;" src="/assets/what-is-ci-cd-simple-set-up/why-ci-cd.jpeg"></a>